-In September and December 2021, a polymer was applied to the tailings dam at Kangaroo Flat to reduce dust from the site over the warmer months.
+In September and December 2021 and December 2022, a polymer dust suppression cover was applied to the fine tailings dam at Kangaroo Flat to reduce dust at the site.
+The cover is maintained by daily inspections and any gaps addressed if and where required.
 The area covered is shown in the images below.

-The rest of the tailings dam will be covered progressively with rock as part of the site’s rehabilitation works, in accordance with the Kangaroo Flat Mine Closure Plan.
+The coarse tailings dam has been fully covered with waste rock reducing the dust from this area as part of the site’s rehabilitation works, in accordance with the Kangaroo Flat Mine Closure Plan.

-Videos show the application of polymer and no dust movement onsite during windy conditions, demonstrating that the polymer is working effectively.
+Videos show the application of polymer and no dust movement onsite during windy conditions, demonstrating that the application of polymer is effective.

-Dust at the Woodvale Evaporation Ponds Complex is managed through a combination of vegetation, mulch and water cover.
+Dust at the Woodvale Evaporation Ponds Complex is managed through a combination of water, vegetation and mulch cover.

-Earth Resources Regulation met with community representatives, the Woodvale Progress Association, onsite in November 2021 to discuss and tour the site.
+Earth Resources Regulation meets regularly with community representatives, the Woodvale Progress Association.

-Specialist environmental firms have been engaged to conduct depositional dust monitoring to ensure that any potential dust issues are being minimised and managed effectively.
+A specialist environmental firm has been engaged to conduct depositional dust monitoring at both sites to ensure that any potential dust issues are identified, minimised and managed effectively.

 The monitoring also gathers baseline data to identify if and where further monitoring and investigation might be required ahead of rehabilitation works.

-The former mine sites have been secured with regular patrols, and local service providers are being sought for site clean-up and rehabilitation activities.
+The former mine sites have been secured with locked gates and signs including regular patrols, and local service providers are being sought for site clean-up and rehabilitation activities.